AppXchange/Connector-Ramp/README.md

    ```bash
    dotnet restore
    ```
-3. Configure OAuth credentials in `test-settings.json`
-4. Build the project:
+3. Build the project:
    ```bash
    dotnet build
    ```
+4. Write C# Code for the endpoints (refer to connector.txt)

 ## Testing